-Sydney, Australia Nowhere Joined about 6 years ago
+Sydney, Australia Nowhere Joined over 6 years ago

 Slightly different for me again, I got a 6+ when it came out, love the size but nothing else grabs me, so ill be going back to Samsung when they fix the explosive new feature...

 Beautiful, and quite fitting, but I don't think they tested on Safari, Chrome was required for this one... :)